n0isegat3/weapons/README.md

 # weapons

-Tools I use for hacking battlegrouns.
+Tools I use for hacking battlegrounds.
 Use on you own risk and do not do any illegal operations with those.